Active Ingredient Prescribing is coming: here’s what you need to know

 Why are we changing to Active Ingredient Prescribing?

-- To increase the uptake of generic and biosimilar medicines to help make the healthcare system more financially viable in the long term.
+- To encourage the uptake of generic and biosimilar medicines to help make the healthcare system more financially viable in the long term.

 - To ensure prescribers and patients are more cognisant of active ingredients in their medications, with a view to reducing medication-related harm.

-Under this new change, the prescribing workflow in MedicalDirector software will remain unchanged, unless GPs want to ensure that brand names continue to be displayed on prescriptions.
-It may be useful for GPs to educate themselves on the active ingredients in the most common medications they prescribe.
-GPs will also need to identify situations where patients should remain on their branded medication and ensure this is specified on their prescription.
+Under this new law, the prescribing workflow in MedicalDirector software will remain unchanged unless prescribers want to ensure that brand names continue to be displayed on prescriptions.
+It may be useful for practitioners to educate themselves on the active ingredients in medications they prescribe.
+Practitioners will also need to identify situations where it is necessary for the medical treatment of the patient to identify a brand of the medication and ensure this is specified on their prescription.
+MedicalDirector Clinical and Helix will have a new checkbox to include the brand-name on the prescription; the law prohibits software from pre-ticking this box.

 The most important thing for practitioners to do is to educate their patients about the change and talk through any concerns or questions they have, particularly those who are on long-term medication or who are taking multiple medications – or ensure that brand names are included on prescriptions where appropriate.